 Not available in all areas

 Buying a prepaid iPhone isn't as simple as walking into a store or going to a website and forking over your credit card.
 While that may be the case with the major carriers, with at least one prepaid carrier, where you live determines what you can buy.
-When researching Cricket for this article, the company's website asked me where I was located in order to determine whether I could buy an iPhone.
+When researching Cricket for the original version of this article, the company's website asked me where I was located in order to determine whether I could buy an iPhone.
 No matter where I said I was (I tested California, Louisiana, New York, Pennsylvania, Rhode Island, and even San Diego, home to Cricket's parent company), the site told me I couldn't buy an iPhone.
-I didn't encounter these issues with Virgin.
+When updating this article in December 2013, this restriction seemed to be gone.
+Still, similar issues could crop up with any pre-paid carrier.

 The Bottom Line